 On any given day, members of our Howard County Jewish community face financial crises.
 Some are elderly individuals and couples living on very low fixed incomes who have unforeseen medical expenses.
 Others are parents with young children who have suffered employment setbacks and cannot afford to buy food, pay rent, and meet other costs of living.
 Often, those in need can’t afford their bills and don’t know where to turn for help.
 If you are in need of assistance, please call the JEN phone line at 410-831-8617.

 How JEN Works

-Requests for assistance are submitted to the JEN Committee by the Federation's Social Services Manager and clergy who are members of the Howard County Board of Rabbis.
+Requests for assistance are submitted to the JEN Committee by the Federation's Support Services Manager and members of the Howard County Board of Jewish Clergy.
 These requests are vetted by the JEN Committee and then distributed to the JEN donor network via email.

 Upon receiving a request, donor network members decide whether they would like to make a tax-deductible donation and the amount to be contributed to given emergency.
 There is no obligation for any member of the network to contribute at any time.
 Giving and receiving take place anonymously; names of recipients and donors are confidential.

 Donations are used to make direct payments to third-party vendors, such as businesses providing goods and services to recipients, rather than payment to the recipients themselves.